 Fun to drive and cheaper to operate, electric vehicles have grown popular in recent years.

-The automakers still need to overcome the challenges before the adoption of these vehicles in market.
-Most of the electric vehicle models have improved significantly in just few years, a limited driving range does present a challenge to many drivers.
+The automakers still need to overcome the challenges before the adoption of these vehicles in the market.
+Most of the electric vehicle models have improved significantly in just a few years, but a limited driving range does present a challenge to many drivers.

 This project relates to self-sustaining equipment for the generation of electricity, and more specifically, it relates to wind turbine-driven generators for vehicles.
-This device is used for the generation of electricity to charge the any type of vehicle batteries, provided vehicle is in motion.
-The motion of the vehicle will lead air to travel over the body of the vehicle, which will force the air into the nozzle, thus increasing the speed of air flowing.
-This will exert force on multiple turbines, rotating them and producing electricity that can be used to charge the batteries, and hence increase the distance traveled by the electric vehicles.
+This device is used for the generation of electricity to charge any type of vehicle battery, provided the vehicle is in motion.
+The motion of the vehicle will cause air to travel over the body of the vehicle, which will force the air into the nozzle, thus increasing the speed of the air flowing.
+This will exert force on multiple turbines, rotating them and producing electricity that can be used to charge the batteries, thereby increasing the distance travelled by the electric vehicles.
 No extra energy input is required to operate wind turbines.
-As the vehicle moves, the air around the vehicle will rotate turbines for the production of electricity.
+As the vehicle moves, the air around it will rotate turbines to produce electricity.

 Received a Grant of INR 250,000 from NewGen IEDC